ACES | Earth | University of Miami

 Presently, ACES leads several research projects in partnership with NASA, non-profit organizations, federal agencies, and National Geographic.
 The Center invites you to explore our research, technology, and platform portfolios, along with our media and publications, and welcomes collaborative inquiries from scientists, academia, federal agencies, and other similar partners.

 Ved Chirayath, ACES Director, has been named a 2024 Moore Inventor Fellow by the Gordon and Betty Moore Foundation.
-This prestigious award recognizes innovators who are passionate about creating solutions that make a positive impact on the world.
+This prestigious award recognizes innovators who are passionate about creating solutions that positively impact the world.

-Ved’s pioneering work in environmental technology and remote sensing stood out among the 200+ highly competitive field of nominees.
-Each scientist-inventor receives $825,000 over three years to drive their invention forward.
+Ved’s pioneering work in environmental technology and remote sensing stood out among more than 200 highly competitive nominees.
+Each scientist-inventor receives $825,000 over three years to advance their invention.

 In 2021, the University of Miami Rosenstiel School's Department of Ocean Sciences established the center with generous contributions from The Batchelor Foundation, The G. Unger Vetlesen Foundation, and an anonymous donor.